Blog

 A New Way Forward

-If you’d like a gentle reminder of how to notice your inner critic and call it in with compassion, we’ve put together a simple, one‑page guide to support you.
-Take a moment to download your cheat sheet and keep it close as you practice a new way of relating to that voice.
+If you’d like a gentle reminder of how to notice your inner critic and call it in with compassion, we’ve put together a simple, one‑page guide of gentle experiments that many people find grounding.
+You’re welcome to download it and keep it close as you explore new ways of relating to that voice.

 Want to Know More?